This site requires JavaScript to be enabled

 * If you are using a Windows computer in the FERMI domain (this includes the vast majority of Fermilab-owned Windows computers), then no additional configuration is needed

-* Single sign-on (SSO) users on a non-domain, non-Fermilab-owned Windows computer are advised to use their Fermilab CILogon Silver CA certificate or Services username and password to access an SSO-enabled application.
+* Single sign-on (SSO) users on a non-domain, non-Fermilab-owned Windows computer are advised to use their Services username and password to access an SSO-enabled application.
 If you attempt to use "Onsite Fermi Windows System" or "Kerberos" login options you will be presented with a pop-up window.
 Do not enter your credentials, click Cancel and you will be redirected to username and password login page.

 Safari Top of page